heyad/AI-Journey/README.md

 # 🤖 AI Learning Journey

 Welcome to your **AI Learning Journey** 🚀\
-This repository is a **living roadmap** designed to guide you from beginner to AI practitioner.
-Your progress in this journey depends largely on you:
+This repository is a living roadmap designed to guide you from beginner to AI practitioner.
+Your progress along this journey depends largely on:

--   on the time,
+-   the time you invest,

--   effort, and
+-   the effort you put in, and

--   **consistency** you are willing to invest.
+-   the consistency you maintain over time.

+Stay patient, stay curious, and keep showing up—small, regular steps lead to meaningful progress.

 Learning AI just like learning anything else; it requires curiosity, patience and a lot of it, and the courage to experiment and fail.